Preference elicitation and inverse reinforcement learning: Experiments

-Overall, we observed that our suggested model consistently outperforms the agent in all settings, when the MH sampler is used, while the Gibbs sampler only manages to match the behaviour approximately.
+Overall, we observed the basic model ({\bf MH}) consistently outperforms\footnote{It was pointed out by the anonymous reviewers, that the loss we used may be biased.
+Indeed, a metric defined over some other state distribution, could give different rankings.
+However, after looking at the results carefully we determined that the policies obtained via the MH sampler were strictly dominating.} the agent in all settings.
+The augmented model ({\bf G-MH}), while sometimes outperforming the demonstrator, is not as consistent.
 Presumably, this is due to the joint estimation of the reward sequence.
-Finally, the other methods under consideration on average to do not improve upon the initial policy and can be, in a large number of cases, significantly worse.
+Finally, the other methods under consideration on average do not improve upon the initial policy and can be, in a large number of cases, significantly worse.
 For the linear programming inverse RL method, perhaps this can be attributed to implicit assumptions about the MDP and the optimality of the given policy.
-For the policy walk inverse RL method, our belief is that its suboptimal performance is due to the very restrictive and somewhat {\em ad hoc} prior it uses.
+For the policy walk inverse RL method, our belief is that its suboptimal performance is due to the very restrictive prior it uses.
 Finally, the performance of the game theoretic approach is slightly disappointing.
-Although it is is much more robust than the other two baseline approaches, it never outperforms the demonstrator, even thought technically this is possible.
+Although it is much more robust than the other two baseline approaches, it never outperforms the demonstrator, even thought technically this is possible.
 One possible explanation is that since this approach is worst-case by construction, it results in overly conservative policies.